 There are various classes on offer too, so it’s worthwhile checking out the Center’s programs as well.
 This is really a great place for the family to spend some quality time together, perhaps even enjoy a float-in movie too!

-Because it is sheltered, it makes play time in the pool without getting sunburned even better!
+I love that the center is sheltered.
+It makes play time in the pool without getting sunburned even better!

 17. Painting with a Twist